The Pros And Cons Of Package Tours: What Solo Travelers Should Know

 The vehicle and flexibility made it possible for us to travel on rough tracks across desert areas and into the interior, where we met modern-day nomads who live in caves rather than tents.
 The language issue was taken care of by our guide and I felt perfectly safe spending the night in several desert camps.

 The third was a week in Sri Lanka, when I toured the country prior to spending three weeks at an ayurvedic clinic.
 I found the driver almost accidentally but this was one of those cases in which the agency got it all wrong – but the driver salvaged the situation.
-The agency was a fly-by-night outfit located in the Colombo train station with a very official-looking “I” – like the ones used by Information or Tourism Offices worldwide.
-The tour was utterly cookie-cutter but my driver so flexible he understood immediately what I was looking for and made all the necessary arrangements.
+The agency was a fly-by-night outfit located in the Colombo train station with a very official-looking “I” logo, like the ones used by Information or Tourism Offices worldwide.
+The tour was utterly cookie-cutter and predictable but my driver so flexible he understood immediately what I was looking for and made all the necessary arrangements.

 The fourth was in Kyrgyzstan, with CBT, or Community Based Tourism.
-CBT is a collection of local service providers – who provide overnight stays, meals, courses or glimpses into the culture.
+CBT is a collection of local service providers who provide overnight stays, meals, courses or glimpses into the culture.
 A good portion of the money you pay goes to them directly, in other words, straight into the local economy.
-I have nothing but praise for them, especially given the difficult terrain and language difficulties.
-They offered me a menu of activities based on my preferences – culture, food, big huge vistas… and I chose various I was keen to try (like building a yurt, for example).

 Moroccan organized tours - goats in an argan tree